 Moine Mhòr is a nature reserve with a mixture of mossy hummocks and open pools rising in a shallow, peaty dome.
-Fast moving hen harriers quarter the moss in search of prey whilst summer light catches on the glint of a dragonfly.
+Fast-moving hen harriers quarter the moss in search of prey whilst summer light catches on the glint of a dragonfly.
 In autumn, the reserve is dominated by the deep red tones of sphagnum moss, soaking up water like a sponge.
 Older than many of the standing stones in the surrounding glen, Moine Mhòr has locked many years of history into its silent layers of peat.

 The reserve is one of Scotland's oldest landscapes, with 5,000 years of history locked in its layers of peat.
 From any viewpoint visitors will see how the surface of the bog has formed a huge, shallow dome.
 Moine Mhòr is also one of the few landscapes in Britain which takes in saltmarsh, peat bog, woodland and hillside

-There is a car park, picnic area and a trail suitable for all abilities.
+There is a car park, picnic area and a trail suitable for most abilities.
 There are two seats along the trail and one at the end of the boardwalk which have adjacent spaces for wheelchair users and prams.
 There is an accessible bird hide 300m west of Islandadd Bridge, though there is a step from the towpath leading onto the ramp down to the hide.